Welcome to Kindergarten Program

 Each group of KG1 and KG2 share a well-resourced central area, where they are encouraged to mix with children from other classes, in their daily free-flow time.
 The children also have access to a big outdoor playground.
 In addition to their teacher, each class has its own teaching assistant, as well as weekly sessions with specialist teachers for Arabic, music and PE.

-Within the Primary, our curriculum focuses on guiding children through seven core areas of learning: Physical development, Personal, social and emotional development, and Communication and language, Literacy, Maths, Understanding the World and Expressive Arts and Design.
-Across those disciplines, our children are presented with a variety of problem-solving activities, designed to help them develop critical thinking skills and enhance their curiosity about the world around them.
+Within the Primary, our curriculum focuses on guiding children through seven core areas of learning: Physical development, Personal, social and emotional development, and Communication and language, Literacy, Mathematics, Understanding the World and Expressive Arts and Design.
 While safety is paramount, we want to create a nurturing environment to encourage our children to take on tasks and challenges that push them beyond their comfort zone.

 At HASIS, we value our sense of community and regularly create opportunities for children in the older years of the school, to come into the classrooms at KG level to help them with their reading and writing.
 We also invite parental involvement and welcome parents into the classroom to share their expertise and get a snapshot of what their children are doing on a daily basis.